 We have a centralized Risk Funding department which coordinates external treaty reinsurance purchasing (including retrocession) across the Group and a separate AXIS ILS (Insurance Linked Securities) team, which coordinates the sourcing and structuring of third-party capital to support AXIS underwriting.
 Risk funding and AXIS ILS are overseen by our Reinsurance Purchasing Group ("RPG").
-The RPG, which includes among others, our Group Chief Executive Officer, Group Chief Risk Officer, Head of Group Underwriting and representatives from the business leadership team, approves each treaty placement, and aims to ensure that appropriate diversification exists within our counterparty panels.
+The RPG, which includes among others, our Group Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Chief Underwriting Officer and representatives from the business leadership team, approves each treaty placement, and aims to ensure that appropriate diversification exists within our counterparty panels.

 Facultative reinsurance is case by case risk transfer.
-In certain circumstances. we use facultative reinsurance to complement treaty reinsurance by covering additional risks above and beyond what is already covered in treaties.
+In certain circumstances, we use facultative reinsurance to complement treaty reinsurance by covering additional risks above and beyond what is already covered in treaties.
 Facultative reinsurance is monitored by the Risk Funding department.